 When doing your financial planning, you should take into account the possibility that an IPO may come later than expected, if at all.
 More and more frequently companies may be able to secure necessary financing from venture capital and bank syndicates, which makes an IPO less urgent from management’s perspective.
-Or alternatively, the company simply do not grow to the point that warrants an IPO.
+Or alternatively, the company simply does not grow to the point that warrants an IPO.

 Has an IPO date been announced?
 Or at least a target year or quarter?
 Even in the case of companies that have already begun the underwriting process, IPO dates can be delayed significantly if market conditions change.

 As a result, you should take contingency planning into account when thinking about your pre-IPO exercise plans.
 What happens if the IPO takes place later than expected?
 How would this affect your cash flow and tax situation?
-For example, what if you exercise your pre-IPO incentive stock options, pay for them in cash, pay the tax, and the lPO never occurs.
+For example, what if you exercise your pre-IPO incentive stock options, pay for them in cash, pay the tax, and the IPO never occurs.
 You may find yourself paying cash for something that you may never get back in return.
 It’s best to be prepared for good and bad outcomes when dealing with uncertain future events.

 3 – What If the IPO is Late (Or Never Comes At All)

 If you choose to exercise pre-IPO, you will own shares of a non-public company.
-In some ways this is similar to owning shares of a public company, but there are some important differences.
+In some ways, this is similar to owning shares of a public company, but there are some important differences.

-For example, while you may be able sell your shares to another party, some instances it may not be easy to do so.
+For example, while you may be able to sell your shares to another party, in some instances it may not be easy to do so.
 Some plans may not allow for the sale of pre-IPO shares at all.